Skip to content

 Intervention model description

 RECOVERY participants are randomly allocated between one or more treatment arms.
 Not all treatments are available in all countries.
-COVID-19: Parts A to D, and the arm for children with PIMS-TS, have been discontinued.
-Part E: randomisation between no additional treatment vs high dose corticosteroids Part F: discontinued Part J: randomisation between no additional treatment vs sotrovimab Part K: discontinued Part L: discontinued Influenza: Part G: randomisation between no additional treatment vrs baloxavir marboxil Part H: randomisation between no additional treatment vrs oseltamivir Part I: randomisation between no additional treatment vrs Low-dose corticosteroids: Dexamethasone Community-acquired pneumonia: Part M: randomisation between no additional treatment vrs Low-dose corticosteroids: Dexamethasone
+All COVID-19 arms of the protocol (Part A to F, and J to L) have now been discontinued with results reported.
+The arms currently open to recruitment are as follows: Influenza: Part G: randomisation between no additional treatment vrs baloxavir marboxil Part H: randomisation between no additional treatment vrs oseltamivir Part I: randomisation between no additional treatment vrs corticosteroids (dexamethasone) Community-acquired pneumonia: Part M: randomisation between no additional treatment vrs corticosteroids (dexamethasone)

 Eligibility